-We have prepared the attached document to provide you with the opportunity to review, comment on and approve our audit plan for the 2011 audit of the consolidated financial statements.
+We have prepared the attached document to provide you with the opportunity to review, comment on and approve our audit plan for the 2012 audits of the consolidated financial statements of the Toronto Transit Commission, along with the consolidated financial statements of the Toronto Coach Terminal Inc. (TCTI) and the financial statements of the Toronto Transit Commission Insurance Company (TTCIC) for the year ending December 31, 2012.

-This audit plan includes the required communications between an auditor and Audit Committee as required by Canadian Auditing Standards (CAS).
+This audit plan includes the required communications between an auditor and Audit Committee as required by Canadian generally accepted auditing standards (Canadian GAAS).